-‘Teen Mom’ Kailyn Lowry Finally Ready To Reveal Baby Daddy No 3?
+‘Teen Mom’ Star Kailyn Lowry Finally Ready To Reveal Baby Daddy No. 3?
 Everything We Know

 This interaction on social media isn’t enough to prove that Lopez is the father.
 Last week, however, Lowry slipped a pretty convincing piece of evidence to back up the notion that Lopez is the father.

 During a live stream on Instagram, Lowry discussed possible baby names with a friend.

 The friend told Lowry she should name the baby Holden if it is a boy.
 In reply, Lowry said, “Chris would say, ‘I’m Holden the baby!'”

-A few minutes later, Lowry ended the session after fans started speculating whether or not she just revealed the identity of the baby’s father.
+A few minutes later, Lowry ended the session after fans started speculating whether she just revealed the identity of the baby’s father.
 Lowry’s hasn’t confirmed or denied that Lopez is the father, but the evidence backs it up.

 While we wait for an official confirmation, People reports that Lowry is excited about bringing another child into the world.
 The reality star announced her pregnancy a few weeks ago after fans noticed that she was rocking a small baby bump.